 • The management of the provincial vehicle fleet.

-The KwaZulu-Natal Department of Transport's vision is:
+The vision of the KwaZulu-Natal Department of Transport is:

 AND